 Consistent with this, trends in extreme daily air temperatures are not statistically significant, while analysis at a seasonal level shows a marginal variation from overall trends, suggesting little observable change in seasonal temperature patterns to date.
-There are also no discernible trends in daily rainfall extremes however this is in large part due to the high level of annual rainfall variability (shown previously in Figure 4).
+There are also no discernible trends in daily rainfall extremes, however this is in large part due to the high level of annual rainfall variability (shown previously in Figure 4).

-The Vanuatu Exclusive Economic Zone has experienced an average of 2.4 tropical cyclones per year for the last half century, of which 1 per year has been classified as severe, although there is large annual inconsistency in both severe and non-severe cyclone occurrence (6 in the 1991/92 cyclone season, compared with none in 2001/02) (BoM & CSIRO 2014).
-There is no clear trend in tropical cyclone occurrence in the vicinity of Vanuatu, and although there have been fewer cyclones impacting the islands in recent decades, trend analysis for either Port Vila or Vanuatu (which have limited data points for such observations even over a 50 year period) is not recommended (BoM & CSIRO 2014).
-Tropical cyclones tend to impact Vanuatu between November and April (BoM & CSIRO 2014).
+The Vanuatu Exclusive Economic Zone has experienced an average of 2.4 tropical cyclones per year for the last half century, of which 1 per year has been classified as severe.
+However historical records show highly inconsistent tracking of both severe and non-severe cyclones across the region on a year-by-year basis (6 in the 1991/92 cyclone season, compared with none in 2001/02) (BoM & CSIRO 2014).
+There is no clear trend in tropical cyclone occurrence in the vicinity of Vanuatu, and although there have been fewer cyclones impacting the islands in recent decades, trend analysis for either Port Vila or Vanuatu (which have limited data points for such observations even over a 50 year period) is not recommended.
+Tropical cyclones tend to impact Vanuatu between November and April (ibid).

-1.5 Population and Urbanization
+2.3 Population and Urbanization

-Port Vila Municipality has undergone rapid population growth over the last decade with projections for the four years since the 2009 census suggest a further increase of 16.2% at an annual rate of 4%, with conservative estimates for the municipality's current population being more than 51,000.
+Port Vila Municipality has undergone rapid population growth over the last decade with projections for the four years since the 2009 census suggesting a further increase of 16.2% at an annual rate of 4%.
+Conservative estimates for the municipality's current population are now more than 51,000.
 This is double the rural rate of population growth - an average of 2% each year between 1999 and 2009 - however recorded figures would appear to suggest a slowing of the long-term rate for the city (see Table 1).